Covid-19: Reactivation of possession proceedings

 Housing Possession Court Duty Scheme

-Non-means tested advice and assistance is available at the review appointment, and the substantive hearing.
+Non-means tested advice and assistance is available at the review appointment (if there is one), and the substantive hearing.

 Duty scheme advice will be offered flexibly, including by phone, video or in person.
 In person advice may be offered either at the court or in another location.
 Each court will have its own arrangements.